Search

 They are more noticeable in the German Shepherd breed due to their coarse, dense, and wiry fur.
 Certain types of responses can trigger more raised hackles in certain spots than others.

-The best way to understand it is to think of raised hackles like human goosebumps.
-They simply come and go when they please in response to something happening, whether it’s just a breeze of brisk, ice-cold wind, or we are feeling a type of emotion, such as being scared or angry.
+They come and go when they please in response to something happening, whether it’s just a breeze of brisk, ice-cold wind or feeling a type of emotion, such as being scared or angry.

 • He is feeling aggressive.